telerik/fiddler-jam-docs/security.md

 ## Masking Sensitive Data

+By default, the **Mask all post data** option is disabled and the Extension will mask all known-format sensitive data that is sent to the server or received by the browser.
+Sent or received data in unknown formats will be considered sensitive and all of it masked by default.
+The Extension will remove masked data from the captured logs so that it will not be possible to read.

+Enabling the **Mask all post data** option will explicitly turn on the masking of all the data that is sent to the server.
+For more information about masking, refer to the section on [known formats and sensitive data](#masking-sensitive-data).

-By default, the Fiddler Jam Chrome Extension will start capturing with the [**Mask all post data**]({%slug fj-capture-options%}#mask-all-post-data) advanced option disabled.
-As a result, the Extension will try to automatically mask (remove) all sensitive data sent to or received from the server, contained in one of the following known MIME-type formats:
+Whether enabled or disabled **Mask all post data**, the Extension will automatically mask (remove) all sensitive data sent to or received from the server, contained in one of the following known MIME-type formats:

 - `application/json`